Skip to main content

 1. Create or use an existing Casdoor application.

-2. Add a redirect url: http://CASDOOR_HOSTNAME/loginCasdoor Application Setting
+2. Add a redirect URL: http://CASDOOR_HOSTNAME/login Casdoor Application Setting

-3. Copy the client ID, we will need it in the following steps.
+3. Copy the client ID; we will need it in the following steps.

-Add user in Casdoor
+Add a user in Casdoor

-Pic showing the users page
+Picture showing the users page

-Save the user after adding a username and adding the organisation Hasura(other details are optional).
+Save the user after adding a username and adding the organization Hasura (other details are optional).

 Choose a password for your user and confirm it.

-Build Hasura App
+Build the Hasura App

-Start the Hasura by docker or Hasura Cloud.
+Start the Hasura by Docker or Hasura Cloud.

 Now create a users table with the following columns: